Internet revolution dawns with .yournamehere domains

 LONDON A quiet Internet revolution begins on Thursday.
-Organizations can begin applying to name and run their own domains instead of entrusting them to the operators of .com, .org, .gov and others.
+Organisations can begin applying to name and run their own domains instead of entrusting them to the operators of .com, .org, .gov and others.

 Up to 2,000 applications are expected to be made to ICANN, the body that oversees the Internet's naming system for so-called "top-level" international domains.
 The window to grab some virtual real estate will close in three months' time, probably for years.